asrivastava100/StatSimJS/README.md

 # API

--Users can use different sections of this library in their Express app.
+- Users can use different sections of this library in their Express app.
 E.g. to include the sim.js file, include the following line of code in your index.js file: const sim = require('./src/sim.js').
 Note: here you need to include the file path.
 In the example, sim.js is in the folder src.

--Each of the files (sim.js, comp.js, mat.js) has a simulation class (Simulation, MatSim, CompSim).
+- Each of the files (sim.js, comp.js, mat.js) has a simulation class (Simulation, MatSim, CompSim).
 The user creates a new instance of the simulation class and provides the data through the constructor.

--Use the Run() method to run the simulation.
+- Use the Run() method to run the simulation.
 You will now have access to a results object which you can use.

 # API - Simulation
 (using sim.js)